StorminStanley/st2workroom/README.md

   HUBOT_IRC_ROOMS: "#stackstorm"
   HUBOT_IRC_NICK: "hubot-stanley"
   HUBOT_IRC_UNFLOOD: true
+hubot::external_scripts:
+  - "hubot-stackstorm"
 hubot::dependencies:
   hubot: ">= 2.6.0 < 3.0.0"
   "hubot-scripts": ">= 2.5.0 < 3.0.0"
   "hubot-irc": ">= 0.2.7"
+  "hubot-stackstorm": ">= 0.1.0 < 0.2.0"
 ```

 Installing an existing install of Hubot is equally easy.
+Make sure that your Hubot installation has
+the `hubot-stackstorm` plugin installed and configured.
+Refer to
+https://github.com/stackstorm/hubot-stackstorm for install instructions.
+Once done,
-Simply replace the `hubot::dependencies` key
-with a value for `hubot::git_soucre`.
+simply replace the `hubot::dependencies` key with a value for `hubot::git_soucre`.

 For exapmle, in `hieradata/workroom.yaml`:

 ```
 # hieradata/workroom.yaml